-- Q: Do district attorneys and solicitors hire prosecutors on a regular, annual basis like the large law firms do? - A. No. Most prosecutor offices are more akin to small or medium-sized law offices and thus hire on an "as needed" basis.
-Typically, district attorneys and solicitors only think about their hiring needs when they suddenly lose a prosecutor to private practice or to another prosecutor office.
-The district attorney or solicitor will then post a notice seeking applications and begin the interviewing process.
+- Q: What's the difference between a District Attorney and a Solicitor-General and their duly appointed assistants? - A: Solicitors-General are limited jurisdiction prosecutors who typically prosecute only misdemeanor offenses (or municipal or county ordinance violations) in State Courts (or lesser city or county courts).
+District Attorneys have felony jurisdiction and prosecute felony offenses in Superior Courts.
+If, however, a county does not have a State Court, the District Attorney in that county would have both misdemeanor and felony jurisdiction. - Q: Do District Attorneys and Solicitors-General hire prosecutors on a regular, annual basis like large law firms do? - A. No. Most prosecutor offices are more akin to small or medium-sized law offices and thus hire on an "as needed" basis.
+Typically, District Attorneys and Solicitors-General only think about their hiring needs when they suddenly lose a prosecutor to private practice or to another prosecutor's office.
+The District Attorney or Solicitor-General will then post a notice seeking applications and begin the interviewing process.
 This could happen at any time during the year, not just at graduation time.